Arron Banks: Personal life

 At age 21, Banks married his first wife, Caroline, with whom he has two daughters.
 The marriage lasted ten years.

 In 2001, Banks married Russian Ekaterina Paderina, with whom he has two sons and a daughter.
 Paderina previously overstayed her visa but married merchant seaman Eric Butler.
 The three-month marriage was investigated by officials due to suspicions it was a sham.
 She is reported to have received help to remain in the UK from Mike Hancock while he was a Liberal Democrat MP.
-It was suggested that Paderina was a spy.

 In 2014, Banks reportedly lived in the village of Tockington near Bristol in a house with a "huge" Union flag flying over the front lawn, and owned another house overlooking a game reserve near Pretoria in South Africa.

 In 2020, Banks spent six months in Auckland, New Zealand after the country went into lockdown following the coronavirus pandemic.
 He has previously voiced his support for the leader of the New Zealand First Party, Winston Peters.